Glen Coe

-Glen Coe (Gleann Comhann [klan̪ˠˈkʰo.ən̪ˠ]) is a glen of volcanic origins, in the Highlands of Scotland.
+Glen Coe (Gleann Comhann [klan̪ˠˈkʰo.ən̪ˠ]) is a glen of glacial origins that cuts though volcanic rocks in the Highlands of Scotland.
 It lies in the north of the county of Argyll, close to the border with the historic province of Lochaber, within the modern council area of Highland.
 Glen Coe is regarded as the home of Scottish mountaineering and is popular with hillwalkers and climbers.